 PIE CRUST

-- Wrap the dough in cling film and put it into the refrigerator.
+- Wrap it in cling film and chill in the fridge.

 FILLING

-- Add all spices and sauté for a few more minutes.
+- Add the spices and sauté for 2-3 minutes.

 ASSEMBLE

-- Roll out the dough between two sheets of parchment paper until it's large enough to cover the top of the pie pan.
+- Roll the dough between two sheets of parchment paper until large enough to cover the pan.

-- Trim the overhang dough and seal the edges with a fork or your fingers.
-Also, cut a few slits in the middle of the dough, to allow steam to evaporate.
+- Trim any overhang, seal the edges with a fork/your fingers, and cut a few slits in the middle to allow steam to escape.

-- Brush the crust with a little almond milk or with an egg-free pastry wash.
-Bake in the oven for about 40-45 minutes or until golden brown.
+- Brush the crust with milk/egg-free pastry wash and bake the meatless pot pie for 40-45 minutes or until golden brown.
 Serve and enjoy!

 Notes